I’m slowly transitioning into being a full-time black coffee drinker but even I can’t resist some of the sweet drinks Starbucks offers.

 How to have less sugar in a sweet starbucks

-But even with that the list above shows the sugar content is still massive in these drinks, even the strawberry flavor with it’s reduced sugar content.
+But even with that, the list above shows the sugar content is still massive in these drinks, even the strawberry flavor with its reduced sugar content.

 So what can you do?
-Well switching to a regular coffee would be the best bet but I’m guessing you don’t want to do that, so ask for sugar free syrup when you order, you can get sugar free vanilla syrup, so go for one of those flavours and ask for it to be sugar free.
+Well switching to a regular coffee would be the best bet but I’m guessing you don’t want to do that, so ask for sugar free syrup when you order, you can get sugar free vanilla syrup, so go for one of those flavors and ask for it to be sugar free.
 Every little helps and this will go a long way to reducing the overall amount of sugar rush you’re getting.

 Your other option is to go for a smaller size, if you want to enjoy the same drink but have less sugar then get yourself a tall or a short size, same great flavor but less overall sugar consumption.
 Win-win!

 How Much Sugar in A Pump of Syrup at Starbucks